Main Content

 Before R2021a, use commas to separate each name and value, and enclose Name in quotes.

-Loss function, specified as the comma-separated pair consisting of 'LossFun' and a built-in loss function name or function handle.
+Loss function, specified as a built-in loss function name or a function handle.

 ValueDescription

-• If the ensemble method is 'AdaBoostM1', 'AdaBoostM2', GentleBoost, or 'LogitBoost', then, to use posterior probabilities as classification scores, you must specify the double-logit score transform by entering
+• To use posterior probabilities as classification scores when the ensemble method is "AdaBoostM1", "AdaBoostM2", "GentleBoost", or "LogitBoost", you must specify the double-logit score transform by entering the following:

 • For all other ensemble methods, the software does not support posterior probabilities as classification scores.